Cooking My Dreams

 • ½ cup Parmigiano cheese

-• In a pot, pour all the milk and season with a pinch of nutmeg, salt and black pepper.
+1. In a medium saucepan, pour all the milk and season with a pinch of nutmeg, salt and black pepper.
 When the milk starts to simmer, slowly pour the semolina flour while you keep mixing energetically with a whisk to avoid clumps.

-• In a small pan, melt the remaining butter with the sage leaves at low heat, then pour the butter over the gnocchi and cover with a layer of Parmigiano cheese.
+7. In a small saucepan, melt the remaining butter with the sage leaves at low heat, then pour the butter over the gnocchi and cover with a layer of Parmigiano cheese.

 Notes